calcit-lang/editor/README.md

 Calcit Editor
 ------

-> Intuitive S-expressions editing for Clojure(Script).
+> Intuitive S-expressions editing for Calcit.

 * **Auto Layout**: expressions in blocks and inline-blocks, styled with CSS
 * **Tree Editing**: intuitive way of structural editing as nested expressions